sajalgarg45/Backend-Project-1/Readme.md

 ### Middlewares
 - use of multer here -> create a multer file and then add functions for upload files via middleware

+### Controllers
+- created a user file for asyncHandler for login purpose

+### Routes
+- created a user route file for routing
+- import registerUser from controller.js and export it to app.js